- Borderlands 3

 Don't Starve Together

-This puzzling co-op is local only (unless you happen to have a PS Vita).
-But, for a couch co-op what is better than Yarny?
-Two Yarnies!
+This puzzling co-op is local only (unless you happen to have a PS Vita), but you get two Yarnies, so it's worth it.
 Work your way through a world from a new perspective where the simplest things can now propose difficult challenges.
 Approach each new puzzle with an open mind and perhaps discover the unbreakable bonds of friendship.

 Keep Talking and Nobody Explodes

 Defuse a bomb in VR without the pressure of real-life consequences.
 That's literally the game.
-One player is tasked with talking their buddy through disarming a bomb, but here's the kicker: the person disarming the bomb can't see the instructions, and the person providing instructions can't see the bomb.
-Bombs are procedurally-generated so players never know what they'll be walking in to.
+One player is tasked with talking their buddy through disarming a bomb, but the person disarming the bomb can't see the instructions, and the person providing instructions can't see the bomb.
+Bombs are procedurally-generated so players never know what they'll be walking into.
 It's the ultimate test of trust and communication.

 Nidhogg 2 was made for two players.
 Pitting you against another, you'll need to use everything in your arsenal to fight your way to the end of your opponent's side of the screen.
 The first one to do so wins and gets eaten by mythological Norse serpent Níðhöggr — you know, just your usual side-scrolling shenanigans.